-From a Questionnaire Submitted to the Florida Public Service Commission Asking About Saber Partners’ work:
+The Following are Answers Provided to a Questionnaire Submitted by an other governmental entity to the Florida Public Service Commission Asking About Saber Partners’ work:

 Q: Describe the project, including issues identified and addressed by Saber Partners, LLC:

 A: Financial Advisor to the Florida Public Service Commission.
 Assisted the Commission in making sure the issuance of storm recovery bonds resulted in the lowest storm recovery charges consistent with then-prevailing market conditions and the terms of the Financing Order and other applicable laws.

 Q: Please rate Saber Partners’ performance of projects/services provided:

 A: Saber Partners assisted in all aspects of determining the appropriate structure, marketing, and pricing of the storm recovery bonds.
 Extremely knowledgeable about the security markets.
 Very responsive to Commission needs.
 Its thorough analysis of all filings and its suggested edits helped incorporate provisions in the documents to protect ratepayer interests.
 Saber Partners’ participation in the transaction produced material savings to utility ratepayers well in excess of its fee.